-Shown for the first time at Wolfson College, this new series of paintings was a continuation from Christopher Le Brun's most recent series of prints, Composer, which explored the musical form of distinct yet related movements and the essentially layered structure of both painting and music.
-Using a unique technique working directly onto woodcut proofs, these remarkable oil paintings extended Le Brun’s lifelong preoccupation with colour – ‘experiencing rather than seeing’, as he describes it, ‘a property of the world we delight in for itself’ – and testing approaches to the juxtaposition of colour, tone, transparency and form.
+Shown for the first time at Wolfson College, this new series of paintings is a continuation from Christopher Le Brun's most recent series of prints, Composer, which explores the musical form of distinct yet related movements and the essentially layered structure of both painting and music.
+Using a unique technique working directly onto the woodcut proofs, these remarkable oil paintings extend Le Brun’s lifelong preoccupation with colour – ‘experiencing rather than seeing’, as he describes it, ‘a property of the world we delight in for itself’ – and testing approaches to the juxtaposition of colour, tone, transparency and form.

-The exhibition considered the theme of ‘doubles’ and dualities through a series of diptych paintings, the result of the artist’s long standing interest in the idea of ‘the double’.
+The exhibition considers the theme of ‘doubles’ and dualities through a series of remarkable diptych paintings, the result of the artist’s long standing aesthetic, literary and philosophical interest in the idea of ‘the double’ - with parallels in the sciences and across human endeavour and scholarship.
 For Le Brun, the process of painting itself involves an intrinsic duality: ‘cover and uncover, reveal and hide, this goes to the heart of what painting is and does.
 It can’t be made without covering, and without reducing the original light of the ground.’
 The implications of this approach form a connecting thread throughout Le Brun’s work, whether figurative or non-figurative.
 Combining two different paintings in a diptych allows Le Brun to ‘dramatise this duality’.

-This exhibition was curated by Dr Anna M Dempster, College Research Associate, Wolfson College.
+This exhibition is curated by Dr Anna M. Dempster, Head of Academic Programmes at the Royal Academy of Arts in London, and College Research Associate, Wolfson College

 Wolfson Places 2017 is an exhibition of a selection of the photographs submitted by College members to the competition of this name run in the Michaelmas term of this year.
 It includes the winner, runners-up, highly commended entries and a selection of other images taken around the College.